IntangibleMatter/intangiblematter.github.io/content/posts/the-new-wave-of-the-future.md

 Like, *come on!* That's a fun song.
 Give it a listen.
 Please.

-#### 757

-Fun little song with a solid beat.
-Great to bob your head to, and a chorus which is as catchy as any by this band which is a master of hooks.

-> 757, yeah I'll never go to heaven\
-> I've been smokin' since eleven\
-> Told the devil he's a lemon, yeah

 #### Hollywood Baby.

 If you like guitar, give this one a check!
 It's got a strong electric guitar at the center of it, and the lyrics are a lot of fun.
 This song is one that really gets you pumping easily, with the upbeat tempo, distorted synths, heavy electric guitar and drums, it's one that definitely has a lot of mass appeal.

-> Do you wanna party?
-Malibu Barbie\
-> Are you gonna pack that shit up when it all comes tumbling down?\
-> Do you wanna party?
-Malibu Barbie\
-> Are you gonna pack that shit up when it all comes tumbling down?\
-> So go pitch your fit, no one gives a shit\
-> Better off if you just get over it

-#### Frog on the Floor

-Not a bad song, but honestly a skip for me.
-Just not my thing.

 #### Doritos and Fritos